Qualifications: B.Sc (Econ); M.A.TEFL (Distinction); Ph.D.

 Long, M., Gregg, K., Jordan, G. and Beretta, A. (2003) Rationality and its Discontents.
 Applied Linguistics, 14,4,33-48.

 Johns, T., Hardisty, D., Murison-Bowie, S., and Jordan, G. (1994) Microconcord.
 Oxford, OUP.

 Jordan, G. (1992) Exploiting Computer-Based Simulations for Language-Learning Purposes.
 System Journal.

 Jordan, G. and Barnett, L. (1989) Self-Access Centres: What are they for?
 English Language Teaching Journal.

 I’ve published more than 20 articles on CALL, task-based learning, concordancers, and Business English, and given more than 50 presentations at TEFL conferences.

-My main academic interests are: theories of SLA, psycholinguistics, teaching practice and computational linguistics.
+My main academic interests are: theories of SLA, psycholinguistics, concordancing, syllabus design and teaching practice.